Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 27 Februari 2025 03.26.36 UTC
+- WIB: Kamis, 27 Februari 2025 04.23.12 UTC
-- WITA: Kamis, 27 Februari 2025 04.26.36 UTC
+- WITA: Kamis, 27 Februari 2025 05.23.12 UTC
-- WIT: Kamis, 27 Februari 2025 05.26.36 UTC
+- WIT: Kamis, 27 Februari 2025 06.23.12 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: success
+Kategori: motivational